 Capadula is an ancient and popular Natural aphrodisiac with many physical benefits.

 What is Capadula?
 Capadula is a plant thats found in South America that has been used by men in the area to prevent and cure Impotence, Premature-Ejaculation and to raise sexual Libido..
-You get the same benefits from Capadula as you do from Viagra without any negative side effects.
+You get the same benefits from Capadula as you do from the famous blue pill but without any negative side effects.

 Preparation (How to Use): Boiling the root and drinking on a regular basis will surly cure your dysfunction without the side effects.
 14 cup of bark to 1 liter of water.
 Bring to a boil and drink as tea.
 You can add water and re-boil the bark 5-7 times or more until it gives out no more Color.
 It starts Dark Red and goes to light pink when you keep boiling it.
 After a few times it gets soft and you can use knife to strip it up and reveal the insides so keep extracting all the beneficial juices from the bark.